apache/hudi/rfc/rfc-83/rfc-83.md

 Hudi table.
 This class was the focus of [HUDI-8141](https://issues.apache.org/jira/browse/HUDI-8141).
 - `QueryInfo`: This class contains the logic of finding timeline based on start time range.

-Existing `HoodieIncrSource` will analyze the table timeline and generate `QueryInfo` that contains start and end instant times.
+`HoodieIncrSource` analyzes the table timeline and generates `QueryInfo` containing start and end instant times.
 This range would be passed to `IncrementalRelation` for further analyzing and filtering.
 `IncrementalRelation` will fetch available commits within the range and build a scan RDD that covers the incremental data.
 The filter would be applied on the returned dataset:
 ```